-How many miles around each pin would you like the heat map to show?
+How many miles around each pin would you like to apply heat to?

 Play around with different radius sizes and see how it changes the look of your map.

-Next, consider which type of heat center you want.
+Next, consider which type of heat center you prefer.

 Apply heat to your location density to display the ‘hottest’ areas around your pins.
 Or, leverage dataset values to track a specific numeric value.

 Heat Order: Choose how the heat is applied to your map.
-High to low numbers applies hot colors to the ‘hottest’ pins, whereas Low to high numbers applies cool colors to the ‘hottest’ pins.
+High to low numbers apply hot colors to the highest-density pins, whereas Low to high numbers apply cool colors to the highest-density pins.

 Adjust the opacity of your heat map to get the best look and feel.
 Or, adjust the blur, and select whether you want faded edges or not.